How many times have you read, or heard in films, the phrase ‘The prodigal son returns’?

 A. The son leaves his father’s house after asking for his share of the inheritance early

-B. He lives it up, quickly goes through all the money and falls into poverty
+B. He lives it up, quickly goes through all the money, and then falls into poverty

 C. He goes home, repentant, and his father forgives him and lets him stay.